KunjMori/Modern-Portfolio/README.md

 - ✅ TypeScript throughout — type-safe and maintainable
 - ✅ No API keys or secrets anywhere in the code
 - ✅ Production build tested with `npm run build`

 ---

-## 📄 License

-This template is licensed for use under [ThemeForest's Standard/Extended License](https://themeforest.net/licenses/terms/regular).
-See the `LICENSE` file for full terms.

----